 - Abdominal pain

-These signs must be taken seriously but if there is distress, the child must be taken to the nearest emergency department as soon as possible.
+These signs must be taken seriously but if there is distress, bring the child to the nearest emergency department as soon as possible.

 What are the causes?

 Jaundice has a variety of causes.
-The root cause must be determined to ensure that the right treatment is started.
+The doctor should determine the root cause to ensure the start of the right treatment.

 Some of the usual causes of jaundice include: